Izuria/Izuria.github.io/README.md

 From here, you want to create an index.md file.
 The index.md file will be the front page of our website, and in this tutorial, will contain the content of the resume we wrote in Markdown.
 From here, if you want your front page to be your resume, you can simply copy the content of your new resume and paste it into your index.md file.

 ### **4. Use a static site generator**
 Now that we're at this stage, we can use Jekyll.
 Jekyll is a static site generator that creates a theme and template for your site, and has built-in support for GitHub pages.
-Static site generator basically processes content and themes you give them.
+Static site generator basically processes the data (Markdown) and a theme of your choosing and fills out the template for you.

 The easiest way to use Jekyll for GitHub Pages would be:
 1. Go to your repository and press settings.